 The Monash Journalism Program is designed to facilitate entry into an exciting and challenging profession.
 Journalism Practice and Journalism Studies are both available as a major.

 What is it?

-Our program is housed in one of the largest Journalism schools in Australia and is taught by leading, award-winning journalists and renowned journalism academics in a new multi-million dollar purpose-built facility at Caulfield.
+Our program is housed in one of the largest Journalism schools in Australia and is taught by leading, award-winning journalists, and renowned journalism academic, in a new multi-million dollar purpose-built facility at Caulfield.